input-output-hk/partner-chains-smart-contracts/CONTRIBUTING.md

   could more than enough)
 - If a PR is urgent (hotfix) it can be merged, but it should still be reviewed after-the-fact (reach out to other team members on
   Slack to get their after-the-fact approval)
+- Use fast-forward merges only, avoid creating merge commits.
+This may require additional rebase if the branch has moved forward.

 ### When creating a GitHub release
 - Versioning must follow semantic versioning (details in the [coding standards](./onchain/STANDARDS.md#versioning-and-changelogging))